beingamitsingh/testNg-playwright-framework/README.md

-# Selenium & Playwright Test Automation Framework
+# Playwright Test Automation Framework

 This project is a test automation framework supporting Playwright, built with Java and Maven.
 It provides a unified interface for running UI tests across multiple browsers